Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

 \section{Discussion}

+The preceding investigations have shown that the average length of nouns and verbs, weighted by their frequency in a corpus, correlates with intransitive word order crosslinguistically.
+This correlation is strong enough that such word length features can predict word order for both historical and modern languages, and is a stronger signal for word order than either language family or language area.
+These findings have various implications for our understanding of language processing and how languages change under an agentic evolutionary model.
+In particular, the effect of frequency and its relation to processing suggests some possibilities for reconceptualizing a theory of language behavior.

+The fact that a clear relationship between word order and word length is not observed unless frequency is taken into account indicates that the availability of corpus data is required to investigate questions related to crosslinguistic grammatical patterns and how they might develop.
+Here, the ability to group classes of words for observation allows for more fine-grained analyses regarding such patterns.
+For example, when we group word classes into arguments (prototypical agents/actors as represented by nouns, pronouns, proper nouns) and predicates (prototypical actions/states as represented by verbs, auxiliaries) there is a different realization of length than if we solely consider nouns and verbs.
+In the former condition all arguments are shorter than verbs crosslinguistically, while in the latter condition the differences in length emerge.

-That arguments overall are shorter in languages of the \emph{tagged PBC}, across all word orders, suggests that there are certain (non-Noun) arguments affecting our observations.
-Particularly, the effect of PRON seems quite likely, whereby a tendency for pronouns to be shorter crosslinguistically, along with a preference for pronouns as arguments, may impact the observation that arguments are shorter overall than predicates.
-This pattern aligns with the processing claim that `heavier' words (or word classes in this case) occur later in a sentence, partly validating Hypothesis 1.
-The counter-argument, also from the data, is that nouns are longer than verbs in SV languages and shorter than verbs in VS languages when frequency is considered, validating Hypothesis 2.
+That arguments overall are shorter in languages of the \emph{taggedPBC}, across all word orders, suggests that there are certain (non-Noun) arguments affecting these observations.
+While this has yet to be investigated in detail, the effect of PRON seems quite likely, whereby a tendency for pronouns to be shorter crosslinguistically, along with a preference for pronouns as arguments, may impact the observation that arguments are shorter overall than predicates.
+This pattern aligns with the processing claim that ``heavier'' words (or word classes in this case) occur later in a sentence, partly validating Hypothesis 1 of study 1.
+The counter-argument, also from the data, is that nouns are longer than verbs in SV languages and shorter than verbs in VS languages when frequency is considered, validating Hypothesis 2 of study 1.
 This suggests that speakers prefer to place heavier (more ``contentful'', or perhaps ``novel'') constituents before lighter ones crosslinguistically in many cases.